All Episodes

 So it's always going to be a blind support for Obama.

-He's gonna lead it.
+He's going to lead it.

-All the other factors, Netanyahu being a right winger, it's just and it's it's it's conventional wisdom.
+Yahoo being a right winger, it's just, and it's conventional wisdom.

 I also think that part of the answer here, Michael, is that there's some genuine ignorance and stupidity on the part of some of these media people.

-We think of them as being in the media that they know more than we do, and that they are closer to all of these stories because they're actually covering them and talking to the people who make these news stories.
+We think of them as being in the media that they know more than we do and that they are closer to all of these stories because they're actually covering them and talking to the people who make these news stories.

 I mentioned yesterday David Gregory.